nigelrogasch/nibs-bids/nibs-bids-v6/README_tUS.md

 Additionally, the _nibs.json file introduces a dedicated hardware block called "TransducerSet".
 TransducerSet provides a structured, machine-readable description of one or more transcranial ultrasound transducers used in the dataset.
-Each transducer is defined as an object with a unique TransducerID, which is referenced from the *_nibs.tsv file.
+Each transducer is defined as an object with a unique transducer_id, which is referenced from the *_nibs.tsv file.
 This structure mirrors the approach used in 'CoilSet' (TMS-section) and includes key physical and acoustic properties of each transducer, such as center frequency, focus depth, aperture diameter, and intensity-related parameters.

 * Each entry in 'TransducerSet' is an object with the following fields:
 ```
 Field									Type	Description
-TransducerID							string	Unique identifier for the transducer, referenced from *_nibs.tsv.
+transducer_id							string	Unique identifier for the transducer, referenced from *_nibs.tsv.
 TransducerType							string	Physical configuration: single-element, phased-array, planar, or custom.
 FocusType								string	Acoustic focus shape: point, line, volume, or swept.
 CarrierFrequency						number	Nominal center frequency of the ultrasound wave (Hz).